Alt Text: Image of a notebook with a title of Emergency Plan on a desktop with various office supplies such as a paper clip and pen.

 The Rappahannock Medical Reserve Corps (MRC) is a cadre of volunteer healthcare professionals and community members without a medical background who are trained to respond to emergencies and assist with public health events within the Rappahannock Area Health District.
 Our unit is one of approximately 800 units that are part of the national Medical Reserve Corps program under the direction of the Office of the U.S. Surgeon General and one of 31 in the Commonwealth of Virginia.

-Please use the links on this website to learn more about emergency preparedness.
-For additional information, please contact:
+Please use the links on the menu to the left to learn more about emergency preparedness.